xlab-si/emmy/docs/develop.md

 Otherwise the image will not be rebuilt.

 # Mobile clients
-Emmy comes with a compatibility layer that allows us to re-use some of the library's functionality on mobile clients.
+emmy comes with a compatibility layer that allows us to re-use some of the library's functionality on mobile clients.
 Currently, we support running **pseudonym system (both modular and EC arithmetic variants)** on mobile devices.
 In order for emmy to run on mobile clients, we're using Go's standard [gomobile](https://golang.org/wiki/Mobile) tool for generation of language